-Distribution - The Finance Clerk II will deliver paychecks to the Department Heads for further distribution to employees.
+Distribution - The designated Personnel Officer will deliver paychecks to the Department Heads for further distribution to employees.

 Direct Deposit - The Town provides a direct deposit option for employees.
 If requested, an employee's paycheck will be deposited directly into the employee's account at the designated financial institution.
-The employee must submit a signed, written authorization for direct deposit to the Finance Clerk II.
+The employee must submit a signed, written authorization for direct deposit to the designated Personnel Officer

-Authorized Check Release - The Department Head will not release a paycheck to anyone other than the employee unless the employee has submitted a signed, written authorization with the Finance Clerk II.
+Authorized Check Release - The Department Head will not release a paycheck to anyone other than the employee unless the employee has submitted a signed, written authorization with the designated Personnel Officer.